RemiPelloux/Sniper/docs/current_sprint.md

 ## Pending Tasks / Issues

-*   Fix the plugin discovery issue where the secondary discovery for CLI commands is not finding the sandbox plugin class.
-*   Further refinement of `PluginManager` discovery logic (e.g., handling plugins directly in `__init__.py`).
 *   Add test coverage analysis step to CI/workflow.
 *   The `_get_sandbox_plugin_instance` helper in `sandbox_plugin.py` currently creates a temporary manager; this should be refactored to use the main application's shared instance (requires passing context or using a singleton pattern carefully).
 *   Resolve Docker prerequisite check failures that occur during sandbox commands.